 EnrollmentLake Area Technical Institute Children’s Educare Center does not discriminate against children or parents for admission, regardless of race, color, creed or sex.
 Preference for admission is for children whose parents are enrolled in a full-time course of study at Lake Area Technical Institute.

 Children’s names will be placed on a waiting list and admitted to the center as vacancies occur.
 Priority will be given first to students’ children then to families on the waiting list who have another child presently enrolled.
 Priority for admission will be based on the date and time of request for enrollment.
 If the center is full and a large number of LATI student children are anticipated, the community waiting list may be suspended until openings occur.
-When a Lake Area Tech student graduates or discontinues enrollment, the student’s child may be able to stay if the percentage of community children does not exceed 40%.
+When a Lake Area Tech student graduates or discontinues enrollment, the student’s child may be able to stay.
 If any community child needs to leave the center to make room for a student’s child, a two-week notice will be given.
 A $20 non-refundable registration fee is required for admission.

 The center may enroll children with special needs, such as hearing loss, language delays, or behavior problems only if it is in the best interest of the child and the center.